ThatGeoGuy/ENGO500/_posts/2014-04-04-development-details-store-layout-creator.markdown

 ### System Overview

 As you can see in the screenshot above, the system is split into two distinct panels.
-When a user wants to create a model of their store, what they are really doing is manipulating a javascript object with the controls that have been provided to them.
+When a user wants to create a model of their store, what they are really doing is manipulating a JavaScript object with the controls that have been provided to them.
 While both the left and right panels are representations of the same object, they present this data in a different way.

-The user is given control over the javascript object via the controls of the left panel, labelled 1.
-The elements labelled 'Shelf 1', 'Shelf 2', etc, are jQueryUI accordion elements.
+The user is given control over the JavaScript object via the controls of the left panel, labelled 1.
+The elements labelled 'Shelf 1', 'Shelf 2', etc., are jQueryUI accordion elements.
 Note that inside of the open element, 'Shelf 2', there are a set of nested accordions.
 These contain the attributes and sections of 'Shelf 2'.
-By utlizing the '+ Section', '+ Shelf' and '(x)' (remove) buttons, users can add to the object or remove the selected accordion element.
+By utilizing the '+ Section', '+ Shelf' and '(x)' (remove) buttons, users can add to the object or remove the selected accordion element.
 Within each of the nested accordions, editable text fields exist.
 These allow users to configure the attributes of each part of their model.

 The visual representation of this model is shown in the right panel, labelled 2.
 This is displayed to guide the user's creation by allowing them to relate what they are building to physical space.
 The visualization is updated in real time as elements are added and removed.
 In the screenshot provided, the shelves are represented by the 6 light blue rectangles that contain an assortment of smaller blue rectangles.
 They are created as from left to right, and are in groups of two to represent two opposing sides of a shelf.
 Thus, the white space between the shelves represents the concept of an 'aisle'.
-The smaller blue rectangles contained within them represent Sections, which can be used to set up logical divisions to differeniate products on a shelf.
+The smaller blue rectangles contained within them represent Sections, which can be used to set up logical divisions to differentiate products on a shelf.
 They are created from top to bottom.

-Once the user is happy with the layout of their store, the javascript object is converted to JSON and saved to database.
+Once the user is happy with the layout of their store, the JavaScript object is converted to JSON and saved to database.
 Anytime the Store Layout Creator is opened thereafter, the object is loaded and the accordion elements, attributes, and visualization are rendered exactly as they were configured when the user saved.
 This allows the user to edit their store layout at any time without needing to build a new one from scratch.

 ### Data Structure